 Researcher, Ph.D.

-I like to study representations and their ability to meaningfully capture data (e.g., text, images, etc.), find ways to improve their representation power or efficiency and possibly find some structural interlinks between the diverse representations.
+I like to study representations and their ability to meaningfully capture data (e.g., text, images, etc.), find ways to improve their representation power, efficiency, and interlinks.

 Example: Who does what to whom?
 A meaning representation (MR) tries to express this in a structured and explicit format, such as a graph.
 In this paper we refine neural sentence embeddings with MRs to decompose them into different interpretable aspects.
-It keeps the efficiency and power of the neural sentence embeddings while getting some of that cool explainability from meaning representations!
+It keeps the efficiency and power of the neural sentence embeddings while adding some valuable explainability!
 Check out this repository for the code.

 Even one of the simplest of all evaluation tasks (classification evaluation) is far from trivial.
 For an intuitive analytical overview and comparison of classification metrics such as Macro F1, Weighted F1, Kappa, Matthews Correlation Coefficient (MCC), check out this paper at MIT press or arxiv.
-Funnily, there’s even overloaded names such as Macro F1 and macro F1 (no typo!).
-Also, evaluation issues typically get compounded when looking at tasks where we don’t generate class labels, but generate artificial text, or other structured predictions, such as semantic graphs.
-Here’s some work on generation evaluation (click) and semantic parsing evaluation, introducing standardiziation and discussing other issues.
+Then evaluation issues typically get compounded when looking at tasks where we don’t generate class labels, but generate artificial text, or other structured predictions, such as semantic graphs.
+Here’s some work on generation evaluation (click) and semantic parsing evaluation, introducing standardized and fine-grained matching.

 NLP for history / humanities: Nowadays we got huge digitized historic data sets at our fingertips.
 How can computers help us make sense of tremendous amounts of such data?
 In a project, we’ve tried automatically reconstructing coordinates and movement patterns for thousands of medieval entities (🤴👸🧑🌾…), starting from the time of the Carolingian dynasty (ca. 750 CE) to Maximilian I. (ca. 1500 CE).
 Of course, “automatic” also means that there’s much room for reducing the error of the resconstructions – If you’ve got a nice idea for reducing the error in such approximations, here’s has code and data.